code1line/node-gambio-api/README.md

   }
 }
 ```
-All error object have a `data` property that contains the request and response data.
+All error objects have a `data` property that contains the raw request and response data.

 ## API reference